apache/plc4x/THREAT-MODEL.md

   Firmata is a hobbyist Arduino protocol; the security model is "the serial cable is your perimeter". → §3 item 1, §9. `BY-DESIGN`.

-### Driver-default non-findings (pending maintainer ruling)
+### Driver-default non-findings

-- **"OPC UA driver accepts any server certificate."** True by default (`PermissiveCertificateVerifier`); the §10 item 3 contract requires the operator to set `tls.trust-store`. **Maintainer ruling (chrisdutz, §14 Q15):** this default "should be changed and reported" — it is **not** the supported posture, so a report is **`VALID`** (a gap the PMC intends to fix toward secure-by-default), not `OUT-OF-MODEL: non-default-build`.
+- **"OPC UA driver accepts any server certificate."** **No longer true of any default.** Since 2026-08-24 `tls.verify` defaults to `true` and a connection with no trust anchor is refused (`RejectingCertificateVerifier`); certificates are accepted without validation only under an explicit `tls.verify=false`, which logs a warning.
+A report describing the old behaviour against current code is a `KNOWN-NON-FINDING`; a report showing that current code still accepts an attacker-presented certificate with the defaults in place is **`VALID`** — check which release the report is against *(maintainer §14 Q15; `OpcuaDriverContext.buildCertificateVerifier`)*.
+- **"OPC UA driver is unencrypted by default / `security-policy=NONE`."**
+  Stale: the default is `Basic256Sha256` with `SIGN_ENCRYPT`.
+  `KNOWN-NON-FINDING` against current code. → §5a.
+- **"OPC UA connection fails when no trust store is configured."**
+  Working as designed — fail-closed is the point (§10 item 3).
+Not a bug, and not a reason to recommend `tls.verify=false`.
+  `KNOWN-NON-FINDING`.
-- **"OPC UA driver does discovery in cleartext."** True by spec; not a driver bug. → §9 false-friend item 2.
+- **"OPC UA driver does discovery in cleartext."** True by spec; not a driver bug.
+The driver no longer *continues* from discovery onto a channel weaker than the configured one, and never treats a certificate learned there as a trust anchor. → §9 false-friend item 2.
 - **"OPC UA driver auto-generates a self-signed client certificate."**
-  Documented behavior when `key-store-file` is unset *(`website/.../protocols/opcua.adoc`)*.
-The auto-generated cert is intended as a "get-it-working" convenience; production should provision an explicit one. → §10 item 4. `OUT-OF-MODEL: non-default-build` pending §14 Q14.
+  Documented behavior when `tls.keystore` is unset *(`website/.../protocols/opcua.adoc`)*.
+Since 2026-08-14 the generated certificate is SHA-256 signed, end-entity marked, with a positive 16-octet serial and a subject key identifier; it is still a "get-it-working" convenience and is regenerated on every start, so production should provision an explicit one. → §10 item 4.
+  `OUT-OF-MODEL: non-default-build`.
 - **"OPC UA driver uses `Basic128Rsa15`/`Basic256` policies which are deprecated by the OPC Foundation."** Yes — the driver supports them *(documented: `SecurityPolicy.java`)* because some PLC firmware